temporalio/documentation/README.md

 ### Create a local branch

-Before you make changes, sync your local copy with the upstream project as well as your forked project.
+Before you make changes, you will want to sync your forked project and your local repository with the upstream project (temporal/documentation-legacy).

 ```bash
 $ git checkout master